St Luke's Episcopal Church (Long Beach, California): LGBT Advocacy

-St Luke's is a well known advocate of GLBT issues in Southern California.
+St Luke's is a well known advocate of LGBTQ+ issues in Southern California.
 Every year, as a part of Long Beach's pride parade, St Luke's holds a Mass on the bluffs above the ocean worship service to help kick off the event.
 In October 2010, in the wake of a wave of LGBT suicides brought on by harassment, St Luke's held a community-wide Coming Out Celebration.
 The event promoted an inclusive theology, meant to reassure the LGBT community that they have Christian support.

 Illegal Immigration Controversy

 In 2007 St Luke's made national headlines by providing sanctuary, in the face of strong governmental and outside pressure, to an illegal immigrant hoping to keep her children in America.
 St. Luke's has been a notable face of the New Sanctuary Movement.
 As a part of this movement, congregations maintain that the immigration system mistreats immigrants and breaks families apart.
 They seek to end raids of job sites that have led to the arrest of thousands of undocumented workers, and lobby for policies that would help keep the families of illegal immigrants together in the United States.